Telestrian/ud036_StarterCode/README.md

 from within the directory you have downloaded this project into.

-Alternatively you can run it from within an IDE like IDLE or PyCharm by opening fresh_tomatoes.py within the IDE and running it.
+Alternatively you can run it from within an IDE like IDLE or PyCharm by opening `entertainment_center.py` within the IDE and running it using the IDE's run command.

+IDLE allows you to do this by pressing F5 or using the menu bar to navigate to Run -> Run Module.

 ## Prerequisites